shakedzy/dython/docs/modules/nominal.md

     _Default: True_

-    Plot a heat-map of the correlation matrix
+    Plot a heat-map of the correlation matrix.
+If False, heat-map will still be drawn, but not shown.
+The heat-map's `ax` is part of this function's output.

+    !!! tip "Tip"

+        If you have no use of the plot at all, and only require the correlations DataFrame, consider using [`compute_associations`](#compute_associations) instead.

 - **`clustering`** : `Boolean`